Livingston College Distinguished Alumni and Livingston Legacy Awards

 We also posthumously honored Wilson Carey McWilliams with the Livingston Legacy Award.
 McWilliams was a distinguished political science professor at Livingston College and a prolific author who died in 2005.

-In photo above: From left, 2015 Distinguished Alumni Rob Bertrand, Deborah Stokes (second left), and Kenneth Cop (right).
+In photo above: Distinguished Alumni Robert Bertrand (left), Deborah Stokes (second left), and Kenneth Cop (right).
 Nancy Riley McWilliams (second right) accepted the Livingston Legacy Award on behalf of her spouse, the late political science professor Wilson Carey McWilliams.

 The 2011 awards were presented on Saturday, May 14 at the Livingston Student Center.
-Gregory Q. Brown, LC '82; and Eddie Jordan, one of the stars of the Rutgers basketball Cinderella 1976-77 basketball season; received the Distinguished Alumni Award, with Livingston Legacy Awards presented to Jerome Aumente, Leroy Haines, Gerald Pomper and Larry Ridley.
-The 2011 Riki Jacobs Livingston Pride Award was presented to Matthew Cortland SAS '11.
-View photos from the May 14, 2011 event.
-(Brown received the LAA Distinguished Alumni Award in a presentation held on December 14, 2011, at Winants Hall, Rutgers University, New Brunswick.)
+Gregory Q. Brown, LC '82; and Eddie Jordan, one of the stars of the Rutgers basketball Cinderella 1976-77 basketball season, were honored as Distinguished Alumni.
+Livingston Legacy Awards were presented to Jerome Aumente, Leroy Haines, Gerald Pomper and Larry Ridley.
+The 2011 Riki Jacobs Livingston Pride Award was presented to Matthew Cortland, SAS '11.
+(Brown accepted the Distinguished Alumni Award in a presentation held on December 14, 2011, at Winants Hall on Rutgers' College Avenue campus.)

 The 2006 awards were presented Saturday, October 14.
 The Distinguished Alumni recipients were Avery Brooks, LC’73; Colleen Fraser, LC’74, posthumous; Mark Helias, LC’74; Liza Kirschenbaum, LC’87; and Andrea D. Lyon, LC'73.
 The Seth Dvorin Distinguished Young Alumni Award was presented to Gregg Spiridellis, LC'93.